Margot Hitchcock at Golden Point Swimming hole, Lerderderg River, Blackwood. 2009. ©

 Genealogist – Margot was a member of the A.I.G.S.
 (Australian Institute of Genealogical Studies) and was a professional Researcher with A.A.G.R.A (Australian Association of Genealogists & Record Agents).

 Photography – having been a keen photographer since her Grandfather gave her first camera in primary school.
 Also working in the Customer Service Dept. at Kodak added interest to this hobby.
-Gaining experience in making copies off old photos especially ones of Blackwood, Margot has the biggest collection of Historical photos of Blackwood .
-Margot had a collection of photos on display at the Blackwood store now at the Blackwood Historical Society’s Museum.
+Gaining experience in making copies off old photos especially ones of Blackwood, Margot has now the biggest collection of Historical photos of Blackwood, thanks to the many people who have loaned or given her copies of early photos of Blackwood.
+Margot had a collection of photos on display at the Blackwood store, now at the Blackwood Historical Society’s Museum.
 Margot has taken copies off old family photos and is currently in the process of scanning in old family photos onto disc and then transferring them onto CD.